Coal Mountain Animal Rescue needs help saving a 6-month-old puppy

 AUBURN, SCHUYLKILL COUNTY (WBRE 28/WYOU 22 EYEWITNESS NEWS) — After being pulled from a kill shelter, a rescue dog is now fighting for her life and her rescuers need your help.

-Last month, volunteers with Coal Mountain Animal Rescue saved an emaciated, six-month-old puppy named Bailey from a kill shelter in Texas.
+Last month, volunteers with Coal Mountain Animal Rescue saved an emaciated, 6-month-old puppy named Bailey from a kill shelter in Texas.

 They brought her to Schuylkill County and placed her in a loving home.
 Recently, Bailey had a rare allergic reaction after being spayed and fell gravely ill.